gravwell/ocsf-translation-tools/README.md

 If the code in any of these folders is changed, then the project must be rebuit with `./gradlew build` and the docker container must also be rebuilt.

+The upstream repository for this project is the [official OCSF Java Tools](https://github.com/ocsf/ocsf-java-tools).
+The upstream repository should periodically be merged into this project.